sammugg/avengers-guessing-game/README.md

 A simple guessing game that has a user select a character and the computer randomly decide if they survive the new movie Avengers: Infinity War.
 >Images are not my own and all creative credit goes to their creators.

+This little project was used as part of an Intro to JavaScript session.
+The session covered functions, Unit Testing, and Test Driven Development.
+[Click here to see the slide deck.](https://slides.com/sammugg/js-functions-and-tdd)

 ## File Structure

 ```